refractionPOINT/lce_doc/docs/events.md

 ### HIDDEN_MODULE_DETECTED
 Generated when the signature of an executable module is found in memory without being known by the operating system.
+**Temporarily unavailable as we transition from the open source solution.**

 ### MODULE_LOAD
 Generated when a module (like DLL on Windows) is loaded in a process.